 At the time, my mind was busy processing repeated memory flashes of hurtful events with my mother.
 So when Uwe gave me the assignment, I got the idea to capture the memory flashes with the assignment.
 First, I sat down and wrote the memory flashes.
 Then, I started painting.

 As the series evolved, I was selecting different words from the text for each picture.
 Each group of words represented a different emotional aspect.
 In the text, these emotions were conflicting.
 In the paintings, I separated them.
 For example, “heavy blackness unrolls” is the darkest picture, while “Sunday, rock me in your arms” is the lightest.

 I recently discovered ‘Ekphratic’ or ‘exphratic’ writing.
+(Here's as nice current example by Zadie Smith.)
 Wiki tells us: